admlds13/smart-todo-app/README.md

 python manage.py runserver

-Make sure to configure CORS and AI keys (or LM Studio).
+⚠️ Ensure you configure CORS and add your .env file with either an OpenAI API key or LM Studio endpoint.

 💻 Frontend (Next.js + Tailwind)